INTRODUCTION AND SCOPE OF THIS PRIVACY STATEMENT

 The personal information we collect when you first contact us will be used for identification and authentication purposes in addition to creating a profile for you with the information needed to provide you with our relevant products or services.
 We use and analyse this personal information where necessary for the following purposes detailed below:

-- Improving our products and services: we will use your personal information to build a profile on you in order to understand your requirements, to improve our website, as well as to personalise the properties and services we offer you.
-We process your personal information in this way as it is necessary for the purposes of our legitimate interests in providing better products and services for you and our other customers.
+- Improving our products and services: we will use your personal information to build a profile in order to understand your requirements, to improve our website, and to personalise the properties and services we offer you.
+We process your personal information for the purposes of our legitimate interests in providing better products and services for you and our other customers.

-- Processing your transaction: we use relevant personal information described above (including your name, address and financial details) to enable us to complete a transaction with you, such as buying, selling, renting or letting a property through us.
+- Processing your transaction: we use relevant personal information described above (including your name, address and financial details) to enable us to complete a transaction with you, including buying, selling, renting or letting a property through us.

 - To provide customer support: if you contact our team (or vice versa), we will use personal information such as your email address, phone number and residential address as well as your contact history to process your request and provide you with the best service possible.
 We will process your personal information in this way if it is necessary for the performance of a contract or if it is required for us to comply with any legal obligations.
 If it is not necessary to process your personal data for either of these reasons we will process it as it is necessary for the purposes of our legitimate interests in ensuring we can provide the best service possible.